Bhagyesh-CodeForge/deepseek-inference-and-eval/README.md

 If this repository contributes to a publication, journal, thesis, or project, attribution is mandatory in the References or Acknowledgments section.

-📄 View the full license in the LICENSE.txt file.
+📄 View the full license in the LICENSE.md file.